apify/apify-docs/sources/platform/actors/development/programming_interface/basic_commands.md

 ## Push results to the dataset

-Larger results can be saved to append-only object storage called [Dataset](../../../storage/dataset.md).
-When an Actor starts, by default, it is associated with a newly-created empty default dataset.
-The Actor can create additional datasets or access existing datasets created by other Actors and use those as needed.
+Store larger results in a [Dataset](../../../storage/dataset.md), an append-only object storage

 Note that Datasets can optionally be equipped with the schema that ensures only certain kinds of objects are stored in them.
-See [Dataset schema file](../../../storage/dataset.md) for more details.
+Check out [Dataset schema file](../../../storage/dataset.md) for more details.

 <Tabs groupId="main">
 <TabItem value="JavaScript" label="JavaScript">